Skip to content

 Your screen will show you this after you’ve confirmed your choice:

-Students should submit their documents through Med+Proctor.
+Submit documents through Med+Proctor.
 To login, please sign-in through the SSO using your NetID.
 It may require Two Factor Authentication (2FA).
-If you are unable to access your 2FA, please review the UW-IT’s 2FA information.
+If you are unable to access your 2FA, please review UW-IT’s 2FA information

 You do not need to pay for MP Pro or expedited service.